 - Linearity and range

 - Limit of detection

 - Limit of quantification

-A record must be maintained of any modification of the validated method and should include the reason for modification and appropriate data to verify that results are as accurate and reliable as the established method.
+A record must be maintained of any modification of the validated method and should include the reason for modification and appropriate data must be verified to test that the results are as accurate and reliable as the established method.

 All changes in equipment, test environment, test method, services, systems, or location that may affect reproducibility, accuracy, or standards must be formally requested, documented, and accepted.
-The impact of the change should be classified, and the change control procedure should be there to ensure that sufficient supporting data are generated to determine that change does not affect the and result or the in-house or registered specifications.
+The impact of the change should be classified, and the change control procedure should be there to ensure that sufficient supporting data are generated.
+It is effective to determine that change does not affect the result or the in-house or registered specifications.

 Related Post: Good Documentation Practice

-Dates should be mention on Reagents as soon as received and a “use by” date assigned based on experience or alternatively a short date (1 year) and first assigned, which can then be extended based on retesting.
-Laboratory reagents planned for prolonged use should be the date of preparation and the signature of the officer who prepared them.
-There shall be mention of expiry date label on the reagents, and culture media should be indicated on the label, together with specific storage conditions.
+When laboratory reagents are received, their dates should be noted, and a “use by” date must be assigned.
+Alternatively, a short date of one year can be assigned initially, which can then be extended based on retesting.
+If laboratory reagents are intended for long-term use, the date of preparation and the signature of the officer who prepared them should be noted.
+All reagents should have an expiry date label, and culture media should have specific storage conditions indicated on the label.

 Safety is most important for Good Laboratory Practice.
-People who work in scientific laboratories are exposed to many kinds of hazards.
+People who work in scientific laboratories are exposed to various types of hazards.
 This can be said of most workplaces; in some, the hazards are well recognized (those of ordinary fire, for example), and the precautions to be taken are obvious.

 No employee should work alone in a laboratory or chemical storage area when performing a task that is considered usually hazardous by the laboratory supervisor or safety officer.
 Clothing worn in the Laboratory should offer protection from splashes and spills, should be easily removable in case of an accident, and ideally should be fire-resistant.